Joseph Kasa-Vubu: Presidency

 If I am under a moral obligation to support and defend the government within the limits set by the law, the members of the government themselves have a duty to work together as a team.
 Their policy must be the policy of the government and not that of one party, one race, or one tribe.
 It must be a policy which reflects the interests of the nation and which allows humanitarian values to flourish in freedom.
 This imperative excludes all feelings of hatred, suspicion, and bad faith towards those who have collaborated loyally with us.
 It is also the duty of the government to respect the institutions which have been set up and to abide by the normal rules of democratic practice.

-On 5 September, Kasa-Vubu dissolved Lumumba's government which he accused of communist sympathies.
-Lumumba refused to accept his dismissal and announced Kasa-Vubu's dismissal, creating a stalemate that endured until 14 September, when Army Commander Joseph-Désiré Mobutu seized power and arrested Lumumba.
-Lumumba was later handed to Moïse Tshombe's secessionist state in Katanga and was murdered under an alleged association of Mobutu, Kasa-Vubu, Moise Tshombe and the western powers, who had interests in the natural resources in Congo.
+On September 5, Kasa-Vubu dissolved Lumumba's democratically elected government, accusing him, without foundation, of "communist sympathies".
+It is worth noting that Kasa-Vubu was elected indirectly and disrespected the results of the polls.
+Lumumba refused to accept his resignation and announced Kasa-Vubu's resignation, provoking a political crisis that lasted until September 14.
+It was Kasa-Vubu who requested that army commander Joseph-Désiré Mobutu seize power and arrest Lumumba.
+Lumumba was subsequently handed over to Moïse Tshombe's secessionist state in Katanga and was assassinated.
+Thus, Kasa-Vubu was the main architect of the plot to assassinate Lumumba, linking the names of Mobutu, Harold Lynden and Tshombe, with financing from Western powers, which had interests in the Congo's natural resources.

 Over the next five years, Kasa-Vubu presided over a succession of weak governments.
 After the end of the secession of Katanga, Kasa-Vubu appointed Tshombe as prime minister in July 1964 with a mandate to end the emerging Simba Rebellion.
 Tshombe recalled the exiled Katangese Gendarmerie and recruited white mercenaries, integrating them with the Armée Nationale Congolaise (ANC).
 Many of the mercenaries had fought for Katanga while Tshombe was the leader of that breakaway province.
 Despite the successes against the Simba rebels, Tshombe's prestige was damaged by his use of white mercenaries and western forces.
-He lost the support of Kasa-Vubu, who dismissed him from the post of prime minister, in October 1965.
+Ultimately, Kasa-Vubu conspired to overthrow Tshombe (his former ally in the fall of Lumumba) himself and dismissed him as prime minister in October 1965.

 Mobutu seized power for a second time on 25 November 1965, now deposing Kasa-Vubu and subsequently declaring himself head of state.